GMA General Policies

 Bus Transportation - Bus transportation is provided for each student by the public school district in which the student resides.
 Names of students are sent to the districts so that routes can be established.
 Bus routes are printed in local newspapers and on your school district website at the end of August.

 - Each school district honors private school transportation requests for early dismissals equal to the same number provided to the public schools in that district.
-The following districts will provide morning transportation but will NOT transport GMA students at noon on the dates listed - parents will need to pick up their children on the following dates:

 - School districts do not transport students who do not reside within their boundaries.
 Parents must provide transportation for students visiting a student in another district.